nortal/araneaframework/Readme.txt

 KNOWN ISSUES

- * Client state not configurable in a easy way.
-Right now in the main configuration file the filter is commented out from the chain.
- 	 In order to include it one has to uncomment it and rebuild aranea.jar.
+ * Saving user session on the client side is difficult configure at the moment.
+The filter should be added to the main configuration file (it is there right now but commented out) and then a new aranea.jar should be built.